Secure Multiuser Beamforming With Movable Antenna Arrays: Numerical Results

 {\figurename} {\ref{Figure3}} compares the sum secrecy rate of the proposed MA-enabled design and the conventional FPA benchmark versus the transmit SNR for different numbers of eavesdroppers.
 In all considered settings, the MA-enabled framework achieves a higher secrecy rate than the FPA scheme.
 This result confirms the advantage of MA deployment for multiuser secure transmission and also reflects the effectiveness of the proposed optimization algorithm.
-As the number of eavesdroppers increases, the secrecy rate decreases, since more eavesdroppers can collectively capture a larger portion of the leaked signal energy. {\figurename} {\ref{Figure3}} also shows a non-monotonic trend with respect to the transmit SNR.
-The secrecy rate first increases and then decreases as the SNR becomes large.
-When the transmit power is low, increasing the power improves the intended links, and the joint beamforming and MA placement can still suppress the information leakage.
-At high transmit power, the leakage term grows as well, and the ability of beamforming and placement to contain leakage becomes limited.
-As a result, the eavesdroppers benefit more from the increased radiated power, which reduces the secrecy rate.
+As the number of eavesdroppers increases, the secrecy rate decreases, since more eavesdroppers can collectively capture a larger portion of the leaked signal energy. {\figurename} {\ref{Figure3}} also shows a non-monotonic trend with respect to the transmit SNR when $J=6$.
+In this case, increasing the transmit power improves both the legitimate links and the eavesdropping links.
+At high SNR, the information leakage to the cooperating eavesdroppers becomes increasingly significant, which eventually reduces the achievable secrecy rate.
+In contrast, for smaller values of $J$, the leakage effect is less pronounced and the secrecy rate continues to increase within the considered SNR range.

 {\figurename} {\ref{fig4a}} shows the sum secrecy rate versus the number of transmit antennas.
 The secrecy rate increases with $M$. {\figurename} {\ref{fig4a}} also indicates that a larger transmit region, characterized by a larger side length $A$, further improves the secrecy rate.
 This gain arises because more antennas and a larger MA placement region provide stronger spatial diversity and more degrees of freedom (DoFs) for leakage suppression. {\figurename} {\ref{fig4b}} depicts the sum secrecy rate as a function of the number of legitimate users.
 When the number of antennas is larger than the number of users, the available spatial DoFs are sufficient to suppress inter-user interference, and the secrecy rate increases with $K$.
 In contrast, in the RF-limited case with $M=2$, the secrecy rate decreases as $K$ grows, since the system cannot simultaneously manage multiuser interference and information leakage.
 In all cases, the MA-enabled design consistently outperforms the FPA benchmark in terms of the secrecy rate.